 One of the greatest things about WordPress is that you can easily add lots of extras to your blog to give it new functionality.
 You might want to try out plugins like:

-• The WPForms plugin to include a contact form on your site.
+- The WPForms plugin will include a contact form on your site.
 Sure, your family and friends (hopefully!) have your email address already – but you might want casual readers to be able to get in touch, too.

-• The Ultimate Addons for Gutenberg plugin, which adds lots of extra blocks to the default WordPress Gutenberg block editor.
-(We’ll get into using the block editor when we take a look at blog pages and posts in a moment.)
+- The Ultimate Addons for Gutenberg plugin adds many extra blocks to the default WordPress Gutenberg block editor.
+(We’ll use the block editor when we look at blog pages and posts in a moment.)

-• The Google Site Kit plugin.
-This handy plugin lets you see how readers are interacting with your website – and how they’re finding it in the first place.
-Even if you’re not actively looking to grow your website traffic, it’s still fun to get insights into which of your blog posts are proving most popular.
+- The Google Site Kit plugin.
+This handy plugin lets you see how readers interact with your website – and how they find it in the first place.
+Even if you’re not actively looking to grow your website traffic, it’s still fun to get insights into which blog posts are most popular.

-If you know the name of the plugin you want to install, you can type that into the search box.
-If you just want to look for plugins that do a specific thing (like “online store” or “contact form”) then just type that phrase into the box instead.
+If you know the plugin name you want to install, you can type that into the search box.
+If you just want to look for plugins that do a specific thing (like “online store” or “contact form”), then just type that phrase into the box instead.

 Step 5.
 Creating Useful Pages for Your Personal Blog

-But blogs actually have two different key types of content:
+But blogs have two different key types of content:

 You might also want to create a custom home page (if you want to display something other than your most recent blog posts on your site’s home page).